pact-foundation/roadmap/rfc/0000-define-matching-rules-for-form-urlencoded-body.md

 - keys with no values (`a=&b=&c=`): can be achieved by define empty string value
 - values with no keys (`=a&=b&=c`)
-    - can't be defined by json because empty key is not supported and will be ignored
+    - can be defined by json
     - can be defined by raw syntax
     - ordering does matter:
         - `=c&=a&=b` does not match `=a&=b&=c`